NewsLocal News

 The EPA announced on Wednesday that, in consultation with the U.S. Department of Energy and in accordance with the Clean Air Act, a temporary emergency fuel waiver has been issued to allow nationwide sales of gasoline blended with 15% ethanol.

-The EPA also announced the removal of all federal impediments to selling E10, gasoline blended with 10% ethanol, across the country.
+The EPA also announced the removal of all federal impediments to the nationwide sale of E10, a gasoline blended with 10% ethanol.

 “EPA is working with our federal partners to reduce unnecessary costs and uncertainty and ensure that gas prices remain affordable for all Americans through the summer.
 This emergency action will provide American families with relief by increasing fuel supply and consumer choice,” EPA Administrator Lee Zeldin said in a press release on Wednesday.
 “President Trump has prioritized ensuring American families have an affordable domestic energy supply.
 The Trump Administration has made great strides on this during the first year and will continue to do so.”